Sanders1970/MotiveMapper/README.md

 # Firebase Studio Project

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.

-This project is linked to the MotiveMapper application.
+This is a NextJS starter in Firebase Studio, linked to the MotiveMapper application.